What testing options are available on campus?

 What should I do if I am presenting the symptoms of coronavirus?

-Faculty and Staff experiencing symptoms while in the office, should distance themselves immediately from anyone in the area.
-Contact the Public Health Coordinator at 504.865.3757 and inform your supervisor or department chair that you are leaving the office.
-You should also contact the Ochsner COVID info hotline 24/7 at 844.888.2772 or your medical provider for additional guidance.
+Faculty and staff experiencing symptoms while in the office, should distance themselves immediately from anyone in the area and leave the office.
+You can contact the Ochsner COVID info hotline 24/7 at 844.888.2772 or contact your preferred medical provider for additional guidance.
 Your identifying and medical information will be kept confidential.
-Read the full Reporting Illnesses page for more details.